AxonIQ/reference-guide/introduction/architecture-overview/architecture-overview.md

 ![Microservices Evolution through Location Transparency](/.gitbook/assets/location-transparency.png)

 This makes Axon highly suitable for Microservices environments.
-Logic can be easily moved from, to and in-between deployed components without impact of the functional aspects of the system as a whole.
+Logic can be easily moved from, to, and in-between deployed components without impact on the functional aspects of the system as a whole.
 The location of logic can then be primarily decided upon based on the non-functional requirements of each individual component of that system.
-Components that have clearly different performance characteristics, or components that require a different release cycle, could, for example, be split out of a monolithic application to reduce impact of changes to this component.
+Components that have clearly different performance characteristics, or components that require a different release cycle, could, for example, be split out of a monolithic application to reduce the impact of changes to this component.

 ### Event Sourcing

 In many systems, events are given a lot of extra attention.
 While Axon clearly acknowledges that not every message is an Event (there are also Commands and Queries), there is something special about events.

 Events retain value.
-Where the value of Commands and Queries reduce significantly when they have triggered their side-effects or provided their results, Event represent something that has happened, which may be useful to know for a long time after the occurrence of the event.
+Where the value of Commands and Queries reduce significantly when they have triggered their side-effects or provided their results, Events represent something that has happened, which may be useful to know for a long time after the occurrence of the event.

 Events provide a very good level of granularity for an audit trail.
 However, for an audit trail to be 100% reliable it should not only be generated as a side-effect, one must also be able to ensure any decisions are correctly reflected by the audit trail.

 Event Sourcing is the process where Events are not only generated as the side-effects of a Command, but also form the source of the state.
 While the current state of the application isn't explicitly stored in the database, it is implicitly stored as a series of events which can be used to derive the current state.
 On receipt of a Command the state of the application is dynamically derived from the events stored in the database and then decides which side-effects to apply.